 That's one of the most honest things someone with depression can say — and it's something we can work with directly.
 You don't need to arrive motivated or ready.
 You just need to arrive.
 We'll build from there.

-How is a psychologist different from a therapist for treating depression?
+How is an online psychologist different from a therapist for treating depression?

 As a licensed clinical psychologist with a PsyD, I bring doctoral-level clinical training to assessment, diagnosis, and treatment — including the ability to conduct formal psychological evaluations and work with complex, co-occurring presentations that require a higher level of clinical expertise.